 Different Types of Penguins

-Even though there aren't many distinct species of penguins, they can be divided into several groups of the most closely related species.
+Even though there aren't many distinct species of penguins and they all belong to the bird family Spheniscidae, these birds can be divided into several groups of the most closely related species.
 These groups are based not only on physical characteristics and appearances, but also on genetic testing that has determined how closely related different penguins are and how closely they evolved from early penguin ancestors.
-There are four main types of penguins...
+There are four main types of penguins:

 - Large or Great Penguins